Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ```
 ## Data availability & update

-You can generate one or several files containing your data as long as each of them complies with
+You can generate one or several files containing your public data as long as each of them complies with
 the format defined above.

 Once they are generated, you will have to provide a way for us to fetch them on a regular basis: a